 Software Encoder or Hardware Encoder

 If you’re not using a hardware encoder, you will need a software encoder that imports video from your capture device or USB input and transcodes the format.
-Software encoders are necessary because cameras mostly record video in formats suitable for recording, not for live streaming.
+Software encoders are necessary because cameras mostly record videos in formats suitable for recording, not for live streaming.

 Software encoders vary in price, from free and open-source options like Open Broadcaster Software (OBS) and Flash Media Live Encoder to pro-level packages like Wirecast Pro (shown in the video), vMix and VidBlasterX.